Draggie306/EditingCheatSheets/A Level/OCR A Level Computer Science Summer 2023 Paper Targeted Revision.md

 5.  **Combine Mantissa and Exponent:** 01011000 0100
 6.  **Convert to Decimal:** 0.5 + 0.125 + 0.0625 = 0.6875
 7.  **Apply Exponent:** 0.6875 * 10^4^ = 6875

+### Negative denary to a normalised floating point with two's complement
+Value: -14.5

+1) Convert to positive denary (14.5):
+> 0000 1110.1

+2) Perform one's compliment (total inversion of all bits)
+> 11110001.0

+3) Add `1` to the least significant bit column, now in the fraction stage
+> 11110001.1

+4) Normalise mantissa by shifting the bits.
+We disregard leftmost zeroes up until there is a zero
+> (111) 	1.00011

+5) Pad because of the ones we just took off to an 8bit number
+> 1.0001100

+6) As we moved 4 digits to the left, calculate the exponent
+> 0100

+7) Append e

+= 1.0001100 0100